 Every job comes with risks of injury.
 But clearly some jobs have much greater risks than others.
-Think, for instance, of Miami police officers and firefighters.
+Think, for instance, of Coral Gables police officers and firefighters.
 The brave people who put those uniforms on every day put themselves on the line to make our community safer.

 At the very top of the list of most dangerous jobs is one that’s of vital importance to Florida: fishers and related jobs in the fishing industry.
 They capture seafood for America’s dinner tables and restaurants, putting themselves at risk of serious injuries caused by heavy equipment and dangerous weather.

 The fatality rate among fishers is jaw-dropping: 121 workers per 100,000 full-time workers are killed annually.

 The workers in the occupations filling out the top 10 deal with significant on-the-job safety hazards as well.

 - Loggers: one of two occupations in the top 10 with little direct connection to Coral Gables.
 Fatality rate per 100,000 full-time workers: 102.4